-Models of teaming require varying degrees of collaboration and engage participants in the establishment of a joint purpose, shared goals, and an organized approach to implementing these goals.
-See collaboration and teaming.
+Models of teaming require varying degrees of collaboration and engagement.
+See ASHA’s resource on collaboration and teaming.

 Timing refers to the scheduling of intervention relative to the diagnosis.

 The importance of early intervention for children who are at high risk for communication disorders cannot be overstated.
-For children with ID and other DDs, intervention that focuses on factors influencing development may improve outcomes in overall cognitive development and social competence (e.g., Guralnick, 2005; Ludlow & Allen, 1979; Mahoney & Perales, 2005; Ramey & Ramey, 1998).
+For children with ID and other DDs, intervention may focus on factors influencing cognitive development and social competence (e.g., Guralnick, 2017; Mahoney & Perales, 2005).

 Setting refers to the location of treatment (e.g., home, community-based, work).

-There are several advantages to providing services in the everyday contexts of persons with ID.
-More contextually based models are consistent with the natural environments philosophy and the move toward inclusive educational programming (Paul-Brown & Caperton, 2001).
-Such models have been used for many years to prepare persons with ID for transitions to independent living and working (Clees, 1996; Luce & Dyer, 1995; Morris, 2002; Patton, Polloway, Smith, & Edgar, 1996; White, Edelman, & Schuyler, 2001; White, Simpson, Gonda, Ravesloot, & Coble, 2010).
+More contextually based models of service delivery that occur in everyday contexts are consistent with the “natural environments” philosophy and the move toward inclusive educational programming (Paul-Brown & Caperton, 2001).
+Such models may serve to prepare persons with ID for transitions to independent living and working (White et al., 2010).